VU-BEAM-Lab/GENRE/README.md

-# GEN: A GPU-Based Package for Massively Parallel Linear Regression with Elastic-Net Regularization
+# GEN (GPU Elastic-Net): A GPU-Based Package for Massively Parallel Linear Regression with Elastic-Net Regularization

 ## Table of Contents
 1. [Overview](#Overview)